 INVIOLABILITY OF PRIVACY

-- 1. The inviolability of the home and the privacy of post, telecommunications and data shall be guaranteed. - 2.
+- 1. The inviolability of the home and the privacy of post and telecommunications shall be guaranteed. - 2.
 Restrictions shall only be permissible by virtue of this constitution and the constitutions of the States of the Union.

 COLLECTIVE INDUSTRIAL RIGHTS